What Is the City Charter?

 How Is the Charter Amended?

 The CRC will gather recommendations from the Mayor, Members of City Council, city staff and citizens.
-The Commission will meet beginning in January, 2011 and will complete its review and submit a report to the citizens of St. Petersburg by July 31, 2011.
+The Commission will meet beginning in January 2021 and will complete its review and submit a report to the citizens of St. Petersburg in July 2021.
 Any amendments to the City Charter must be approved by voters.
 In its final report, the Charter Review Commission will provide any proposed amendments to the Charter including the final wording for the ballot.